🩺 FYP 2022 · UET Lahore

 AI Perception

-Pose detection, human following, context awareness, and potential thermal-based anomaly detection streams.
+Pose detection, human following, context awareness, and advanced spatial mapping using RealSense and RPLidar.

 About the Project